ripl/ros-docker/README.md

 # ROS Docker

 Docker containerization for developing ROS apps.
-This image is based on OSRF's ROS Docker image, but with tweaks to enable `cpk` and `mDNS`.
+This image is based on `osrf/ros:noetic-desktop-full`, and with tweaks to enable `cpk` and `mDNS`.

 ## Build